chrislu2234/INF312-Website/README.md

 # INF312-Website

-This is a repository dedicated to my website for course INF312
+This is a repository dedicated to my website for a course titled INF312: Worlds become Data.